AngleSharp/AngleSharp.Diffing/docs/Strategies.md

     .Build();
 ```

-Calling the `UseDefaultOptions()` method is equivalent to specifying the following options explicitly:
+Calling the `WithDefaultOptions()` method is equivalent to specifying the following options explicitly:

 ```csharp
 var diffs = DiffBuilder